Walks, Tramping & Hiking in Punakaiki

-The blowholes, the main attraction of the walkway, are active at high tide – check in at the i-SITE Visitors Centre for times.
+The blowholes, the main attraction of the walkway, are active at high tide – check in at the Paparoa National Park Visitor Centre for times.
 When a heavy sea swell is running, saltwater is pushed at great force through holes in the limestone rock, exiting as a fine spray mist many meters above sealevel.
 The blowholes at full blast are an amazing sight.

 Allow approximately 45 minutes to explore and take photographs.